-Policy PW 12 Improving the Environment of Key Pedestrian Routes
+Policy PW 12 Improving the Environment of Key Pedestrian Access Routes

-Development on sites adjoining the key access routes to the Town Centre identified on the Policies Map should be designed to enhance the environment of the route, particularly for pedestrians, by ensuring that:
+Development on sites adjoining the key pedestrian access routes to the Town Centre identified on the Policies Map should be designed to enhance the environment of the route, particularly for pedestrians, by ensuring that:

-- a) their design contributes positively to the amenity of these areas, particularly the pedestrian environment; - b) they retain or enhance the desire line or normal pedestrian route; - c) they retain or provide an attractive and active frontage to the route; - d) any parking provision is located to the rear of the site, or alternatively is suitably screened; - e) any provision for external storage, including waste storage, is located to the rear of the site, or alternatively is suitably screened; - f) they incorporate attractive boundary treatment fronting the route, including structural low-maintenance planting where possible; - g) they incorporate opportunities for public access through the development site where appropriate and feasible; and - h) they comply with all other relevant design requirements set out in Policies PW 4, PW5 and PW6 as appropriate
+- a) their design contributes positively to the amenity of these areas, particularly the pedestrian environment; - b) they retain or enhance the desire line or normal pedestrian route; - c) they retain or provide an attractive and active frontage to the route; - d) any parking provision is located to the rear of the site, or alternatively is suitably screened; - e) any provision for external storage, including waste storage, is located to the rear of the site, or alternatively is suitably screened; - f) they incorporate attractive boundary treatment fronting the route, including structural low-maintenance planting where possible; and - g) they incorporate opportunities for public access through the development site where appropriate and feasible

 - 6.47 Although quite large, Park Ward is a relatively compact and sustainable locality with a range of services and facilities available within or close to the residential neighbourhoods they serve.
-Many facilities are accessible within easy walking distances, reducing the need to rely on vehicle use in many cases. - 6.48 Residents also frequently visit Halifax town centre which adjoins the eastern end of the Ward, for shopping, leisure and other facilities.
+Many facilities are accessible within easy walking distances, reducing the need to rely on vehicle use in many cases. - 6.48 Residents also frequently visit Halifax town centre which adjoins the eastern end of the ward, for shopping, leisure and other facilities.
 The town centre is within reasonable walking distance of much of the neighbourhood area and Hopwood Lane, Gibbet Street, Lister Lane and Parkinson Lane/King Cross Street are commonly used walking routes. - 6.49 However, the pedestrian environment along parts of the routes is often unattractive with a range of problems including some vacant sites, poor quality development, obstructive parking, impact of industrial operations, difficult access and little greenery or open space.
 Resident feedback also identified a need for seating on these routes to allow for short periods of rest when walking to and from the town centre. - 6.50 National and local planning policy recognise the need to promote walking (and cycling) as sustainable means of travel, reducing dependence on car use and also encouraging physical activity and exercise.
 There is also a recognition that such routes should be attractive and user-friendly to encourage maximum use.